What is NDIS assistive technology?

 Assistive technology (AT) is basically any piece of equipment that lets you perform a task you wouldn’t otherwise be able to do, or makes it easier and safer for you to perform a task.

 There’s almost no limit to the kinds of equipment and assistive technology that could make your life easier.
 And there are lots of exciting pieces of assistive technology out there with new ones coming out every day.
 So, think creatively about what your NDIS goals are and how technology can help you achieve them.
-You can also ask your OT or physiotherapy for suggestions.
+You can also ask your Occupational Therapist (OT) or physiotherapist for suggestions.

 Non-slip bathmats, adaptive can openers, electric wheelchairs and stair lifts are just some examples of NDIS assistive technologies that can support you to live a more independent life.

 What’s the difference between NDIS assistive technology and low cost assistive technology?